-Therefore, our solution aims to fill these gaps by Gothelf and Lang et al. by 1) focusing on UX (rather than design thinking) and helping agile teams to 2) assess the effort needed for UX work so they can prioritize which features requires UX experiments, and 3) determining the best UX technique to achieve useful results.
+Therefore, our solution aims to fill these gaps by Gothelf and Lang et al. by 1) focusing on UX (rather than design thinking) and helping agile teams to 2) assess the effort needed for UX work so they can prioritize which features requires UX experiments, and 3) determining the best UX method to achieve useful results.
 Table 1 provides a summary of the related work discussed above.